-If you can see a coating on your tongue, it’s usually a build up of toxins, which not only affects your wellbeing, but can also have a direct impact on your ability to taste food.
-Scraping eliminates toxins and removes dead cells, allowing taste buds to function at their best.
+If you can see a coating on your tongue, it’s usually a build-up of toxins.
+This cannot only affect your wellbeing, but can also have a direct impact on your ability to taste food.
+Scraping and cleaning your tongue eliminates toxins and removes dead cells, allowing taste buds to function at their best.

-Bacteria is also the main cause of bad breath — it breaks down leftover food on the tongue and teeth, producing smelly sulfur compounds in the process.
+Bacteria can also lead to bad breath.
+In fact, it breaks down leftover food on the tongue and teeth, producing smelly and volatile sulfur compounds.
 Removing both the bacteria and the traces of food from your tongue means a decrease in embarrassing odours: win-win!

-Your tongue never lies!
-Ayurveda says the colour of your tongue’s coating can indicate dosha imbalance, too.
+What’s your tongue saying?The truth is, your tongue never lies!
+Ayurveda says the colour of your tongue’s coating can indicate dosha imbalances too.
 Be sure to keep an eye on this when you’re scraping; you can make changes to your diet to rebalance your body and restore your tongue’s natural, healthy colour.